Context, Writer, and Content

 Even though Theodora thought of forgiving him, rebels contrarily blinded Michael in the monastery and “hurried back to Theodora”.
 The Senate was in hesitation among two sisters but they hugged themselves with affection and two agreed to control affairs together.

 This chapter begins with the co-reign of two sisters and “both the civilian population and the military caste were working in harmony…” in 1042 (p.155).
 However, there are sharp differences between the two sisters.
 According to Psellus, Zoë was quicker and more passionate than Theodora like a sea-wave.
 Besides, she is open-handed to give money, unlike her younger sister.
 Theodora was dull and stingy but had a lively tongue.
-In short, “neither of them” capable of administering state affairs for these reasons.
+In short, “neither of them” is capable of administering state affairs for these reasons.
 Two sisters are so different that in personal appearance Zoë was plump and middle-height but Theodora was small in size and tall.
 The cause of future disasters stemmed from this divergence.
 Particularly, Zoë’s generosity to promote state officials opened the imperial treasury:

 “In fact, all this squandering, together with the high standard of living, was the beginning of the utter decline…and the cause of our subsequent humiliation.
 But that was clear only to the prophets: only the wise saw what was really happening.
 The prize-money for the soldiers and the revenues devoted to army expenditure were quite unnecessarily diverted and put aside for the use of other persons”. (p.
 158)